 The study cohort is comprised of up to 500,000 individuals, 18 years of age or older who are clinically diagnosed with PD, or are at-risk for developing PD (i.e, have a family history or carry a known PD-related genetic mutation).
-This is a internationally-based study with potential for expansion across multiple countries.
+This is an internationally-based study with potential for expansion across multiple countries.

-The study intervention involves a lab assay for seven genetic variants for Parkinson's disease.
+The study intervention involves a lab assay for at minimum seven genetic variants for Parkinson's disease.
+Participants may choose to receive additional genetic findings which might be related to their Parkinson's disease diagnosis and/or health-related clinically actionable findings.